2200100/CS220AU-DP-2022/index.md

 # **BIOTECHNOLOGY AS AN EXISTENTIAL RISK TO DIGITAL IDENTITIES**

-What is an existential risk?
-“By “existential risks” (E.R.) we mean, roughly, catastrophic risks to our species that are “our fault,” in the sense that they arise from human technologies” mentions Huw Price in an article by The New York Times.
+What is an existential risk? [“By “existential risks” (E.R.) we mean, roughly, catastrophic risks to our species that are “our fault,” in the sense that they arise from human technologies” mentions Huw Price in an article by The New York Times]([url](https://archive.nytimes.com/opinionator.blogs.nytimes.com/2013/01/27/cambridge-cabs-and-copenhagen-my-route-to-existential-risk/?searchResultPosition=1)).
 Biotechnology could be hard to link as an existential risk, but when you analyze it in depth, you realize that biotechnology includes many things, many as technology itself.

 Have you ever thought about the fact that your fingerprints are wandering around the whole world, and you don’t even notice?
 Or that anything could be easily cloned with the smallest gene?
 Biotechnology has been an issue for the last few years, and even though it is a great step for humanity, it also has its risks; but what are those risks?
 From the development of vaccines, to processes to recover ecosystems damaged by human activity, the uses and applications of biotechnology cover a wide spectrum of possibilities, as much as threats.